puxplaying/maus/README.md

 So what is it actually doing?

-  - Check for database lock file and remove it in case it's present
+  - Check for database lock file and prompt for removal in case it's present
   - Remove partially downloaded packages
   - Mirrorsync and system update via Pacman
-  - AUR update via installed AUR helper: Pamac, yay, pikaur, aurman, pakku, trizen, pacaur
+  - AUR update via installed AUR helper: pamac, yay, pikaur, aurman, pakku, trizen, pacaur
   - Search for orphaned packages and prompt for removal
   - Check for failed systemd service(s)
   - Check for broken symlinks